 A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given usually through a needle placed in one of your veins or sometimes as a shot deep into your muscles.
+This medicine is usually given as a shot into a muscle or into a vein.

 Your doctor may give you a few doses of this medicine until your condition improves, and then you may be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.